 It smelt just like my oven in Mexico when, for a brief moment, I experimented with DIY coffee bean roasting.
 It was a wonderful smell before all the coffee beans inside the oven caught on fire and filled my host family’s house with smoke.

 I know nothing about roasting coffee but I thought, ‘Hey, how hard can it be?’
 So I googled a youtube video and away I went.
 I’m not a professional coffee maker, I had no clue what I was doing.
-It was disgusting, but I did it anyway, because I could.
+It was disgusting, but I did it anyway because I could.

 The Destructive D.I.Y.

 It’s tempting to try and do everything yourself, to do things you have no idea how to do.
-DIY is everywhere at the moment, people encouraging you to do it all yourselves, to build your own tables, mud brick your own homes, bake your own bread, grown your own veggies, brew your own beer, make your own clothes, keep your own honey bees and ferment your own kombucha.
+DIY is everywhere at the moment, people encouraging you to do it all yourselves, to build your own tables, mud brick your own homes, bake your own bread, grow your own veggies, brew your own beer, make your own clothes, keep your own honey bees and ferment your own kombucha.